JoltonDsouza/AirInterview/README.md

 # AirInterview

-This document assignment requirement for Airsquire computer vision position
+This document contains the assignment for role of computer vision position

 ## Requirements